What is evaluation?

 Revise – think about how you would do it differently if it happened again and then try this out if you have the opportunity.

-As a result of your reflective practice, you might find your skills improving, for example giving more effective, constructive and developmental feedback to your learners.
+As a result of your reflective practice, you might find certain skills improving, for example giving more effective, constructive and developmental feedback to your learners.
 Part of reflection is about knowing what you need to change.
 If you are not aware of something that needs changing, you will continue as you are until something serious occurs.

 You may realise you need further training or support in some areas, therefore you could create a personal development plan (PDP) and then take part in relevant continuing professional development (CPD).
 Maintaining an ongoing reflective learning journal (RLJ) can help with the reflection process.
 See the end of this page for downloadable resources.